GreatManagerInstitute/Coding-Challenge-Angular/Task.md

 **Goals of this Challenge**
 =====

-- Get to know your Knowledge of Developing and dealing with API.
+- Get to know your knowledge of developing and dealing with API.
-- Visualisation of Data from that API.
+- Visualisation of data from that API.
-- Understanding Coding Practices.
+- Understanding coding practices.
-- Understanding Component communication.
+- Understanding component communication.